 When zone assignments are built from memory and a shared spreadsheet rather than data, small problems compound quietly.
 The same nurse ends up in the hardest zones shift after shift.
 New charge nurses have no record of what worked before.
 Handoffs lose context.
 None of these failures are dramatic on their own — but together, they create a staffing environment that's harder to manage and harder to sustain.

-See how Dailies works in your ED
+See how Dailies works in your department

 We'll walk you through exactly how Dailies would handle your zones, your staff, and your shift patterns — in a 30-minute demo built around your department.